ericpskl/atari-5200-av-and-power-mod/README.md

 ![](images/Amp-Perfboard.png?raw=true)

+Note:  I was out of 75R resistors, so I used two 150R in parallel.

 ## Step 9: Run the cables

 Drill a hole in the RF shield near the expansion port and run the wires as shown.
 Add a rubber grommet to protect the wires from the sharp edges of the sheet metal.